 Class B

 Class B properties are a step down from Class A in terms of quality, age, and amenities.
-These buildings tend to be older, but are generally well-maintained and still offer a comfortable living environment.
-Class B properties might have fewer or more basic amenities compared to Class A, and are usually located in good but not prime neighborhoods.
-Investors often target Class B properties for value-add opportunities, as they can be upgraded to improve rentability and increase cash flow.
+These types of rental properties tend to be older, but are generally well-maintained and still offer a comfortable living environment.
+Class B properties might have fewer or more basic amenities compared to Class A, and are usually located in good overall neighborhoods.
+Investors often target Class B properties for value-add opportunities to upgrade rentability and increase cash flow.

 Class C